 Step 1: Go to the column where your data for the drop-down list is entered.
 Now select the cells you wish to lock in order to prevent changes from unauthorized sources.

-Step 2: Click the Review tab.
-Select Protect Sheet or Protect Workbook.
-Make any adjustments as per your requirements and click OK.
+Step 3: Go to the Review tab and select Protect sheet or Protect workbook.
+Make any adjustments as per your requirements and pick OK.